serumdetect/serum-coding-task-1/README.md

 ## Evaluation

-Below are the criteria for evaluating the submission in the order of importance.
+The submission in evaluated using the below criteria ordered by importance.

 1. Correctness of the algorithm
 2. Computational efficiency (note that genomic intervals can be as long as an